Session Introduction

 Alternative data with legal and ethical exposure

-Some alternative data sources — scraped web data, location data, inferred personal data — carry regulatory risk under GDPR, FCA, and SEC rules that quantitative teams may not have assessed.
+Some alternative data sources — scraped web data, location data, inferred personal data — carry regulatory risk under GDPR, FCA, and SEC rules.
+Are the quant teams assessing such risk?

 03